Bangladesh women's national under-19 cricket team

 The Bangladesh women's under-19 cricket team represents Bangladesh in international under-19 women's cricket.
 The team is administered by the Bangladesh Cricket Board (BCB).

 The team played their first official matches at the 2023 ICC Under-19 Women's T20 World Cup, the first ever international women's under-19 T20 World Cup, in which they reached the Super Six stage.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament was eventually played in January 2023, in South Africa.
 As a Full Member of the ICC, Bangladesh qualified automatically for the tournament.

 Bangladesh announced their 15-player squad for the tournament in December 2022.
 The side reached the Super Six stage, in which they finished third in their group.

 Squad

 The table below lists all the players who have been selected for 2024 ACC Under-19 Women's T20 Asia Cup.